RippleOSI/NE-HSCIE-Core/README.md

 grunt build
 ```

-In order to run the application using the a specific tenant:
+In order to build the application using the a specific tenant:
 ```sh
 grunt build --tenant=stft
 ```